 Description

-If you are lucky enough to find quince in your market, you must make this two-ingredient quince paste.
-It is great with crackers, manchego cheese, as a pastry filling and can also be used instead of jelly.
+If you are lucky enough to find quince in your market, you must make this three-ingredient Membrillo.
+It is great with crackers, and manchego cheese, as a pastry filling and can also be used instead of jelly.

 Ingredients